PrasadSahana/neocortexapi/source/Samples/NeoCortexApiSample/Statistical Analysis/Investigation of HTM layer.md

 [img0.4]: ./Visualized%20SDR%20Comparison/SDR_Comparison_Sequence_4_Stable.JPG

-We observe from these two examples that, these Cell SDRs are same for all the 5 cycles and that there is no difference in the pattern.
+We observe from these two examples that, Cell SDRs are same for all the 5 cycles and that there is no difference in the pattern.
 Further Cell SDR plots can be found [here](./Visualized%20SDR%20Comparison)
 ### 3. How did we generate Visualized SDRs?